Dulce María

-Dulce María reached international success in 2004 after starring in Televisa's telenovela Rebelde and being part of the twice-nominated for a Latin Grammy Award group RBD, who sold over 15 million records worldwide.
+Dulce María reached international success in 2004 after starring in Televisa's telenovela Rebelde and being part of the twice grammy-nominated group RBD, who sold over 15 million records worldwide.

 Since 2009, Dulce María has worked in her solo musical career, after signing to Universal Music Latin, her extended play Extranjera - Primera Parte (2010) debuted at number one on Mexico's Asociación Mexicana de Productores de Fonogramas y Videogramas chart and became the first Mexican artist to certified a platinum award in Brazil.
 Dulce María has released four solo albums: Extranjera - Segunda Parte (2011) Sin Fronteras (2014), DM (2017) and Origen (2021).

-Dulce María has won several international awards as MTV Europe Music Award, Premios TVyNovelas, People en Español Award, Premios Juventud and in the American, Mexican and Brazilian editions of the Nickelodeon Kids' Choice Awards.
+Dulce María has won several international awards such as MTV Europe Music Awards, Premios TVyNovelas, People en Español Awards, Premios Juventud, and in the American, Mexican and Brazilian editions of the Nickelodeon Kids' Choice Awards.
 She was chosen as one of the most beautiful by magazines as People en Español and Quien and is one of the most influential Mexican on Twitter.

 Early life

 Dulce María was born on 6 December 1985, in Mexico City.
 She has two sisters, Blanca Ireri and Claudia.
-She has German, Native Mexican, and Spanish ancestry and is the great-niece of painter Frida Kahlo.
-She stated in an interview with Go Pride that "my grandmother is her sister", although other interviews say she was her first cousin.
-As a child, Dulce María began doing television commercials.
+She has German, Native Mexican, and Spanish ancestry and is the third cousin of painter Frida Kahlo.
+She stated in an interview with Go Pride that "my grandmother is her cousin" As a child, Dulce María began doing television commercials.
 In 1993, at the age of 8, she was cast in Plaza Sesamo, Mexico's version of Sesame Street and appeared in both live action and as animated in the show's live action/animated opening credits which was produced by Oscar González Loyo.
 She also appeared in various Mexican commercials during her young age, including the Mexican furniture store Viana during Mother's Day.
 She was later cast in El Club de Gaby and participated in several specials on the Mexican Discovery Kids channel.
-She began to work in soap operas in Televisa but she discovered her real passion when she was given the opportunity to participate in a music project called Rebelde.
+She began to work in soap operas in Televisa.